Hakata Weather in September

 Short Daylight Hours/ Sunshine Hours

 As the sunrise time moves from 5:53 to 6:13 and the sunset time shifts from 18:45 to 18:04, the duration of daytime also varies a lot: at the beginning of the month, it reaches roughly 12.5 - 13 hours, but at the end of the month, daylight hours are shortened to around 12 hours.
 Thus, if you plan to visit Hakata in late September, your itineraries should be tighter.
-The daily length of sunshine averages about only 5 hours.
+The daily length of sunshine averages about 5 hours.

 Is September good to visit Hakata?